Lightning Network

 The protocol does not enable MEV on Bitcoin

-Lightning does not enable malicious forms of MEV on Bitcoin.
-Since all transactions are done offchain within a payment channel, miners are unable to influence the ordering of transactions done via Lightning.
+Lightning does not enable malicious MEV on Bitcoin because all transactions occur off-chain, leaving miners unable to influence transaction ordering.

 No alternative token needed for network security